 ☉ Free Blu-ray/DVD player to play 4K disc, folder and ISO file, regardless of disc protection and region code.

-☉ Support multiple audio decoding systems like Dolby, DTS, AAC, TrueHD, DTS-HD, etc.
+☉ Support multiple audio decoding systems: Dolby, DTS, AAC, TrueHD, DTS-HD, etc.

 ☉ Adjust subtitles, video and audio during media playback.